HelmholtzAI-Consultants-Munich/MLEE/README.md

 - ```validation_size```: Float number representing proportion of the dataset used as the validation set. <br />
 - ```feature_stratification```: List of features used for stratified train-test splitting. <br />
 - ```features_to_drop```: List of features to drop after stratification (i.e., used for splitting but not for training). <br />
-- ```imputation_strategy```: String representing the imputation technique to apply, options: "iterative", "mean". <br />
+- ```imputation_strategy```: String representing the imputation technique to apply.
+Options: "iterative", "mean". <br />
 - ```models```: Dictionary containing the models to evaluate and their corresponding grid of hyperparameters. <br />
 - ```n_boot_iterations```: Integer number of bootstrap iterations performed during model evaluation. <br />
-- ```selection_metric```: String containing the metric used for model selection, options: "accuracy", "precision", "recall", "f1-score". <br />
+- ```selection_metric```: String containing the metric used for model selection.
+Options: "accuracy", "precision", "recall", "f1-score". <br />
 - ```selection_cutoff```: Float number representing the P-value threshold above which the best-ranked model is automatically selected. <br />
 - ```shap_output_prob```: Boolean indicating the output space of the SHAP values.
 If `true`, SHAP values are computed in probability space; if `false`, they are computed in log-odds space.
-- ```subset_percentage```: Float number representing the proportion of the dataset to use, (default: 1.0, i.e. the full dataset. <br />
+- ```subset_percentage```: Float number representing the proportion of the dataset to use (default: 1.0, i.e. the full dataset. <br />

 ### 4.3 Run the framework
 _Windows and macOS_

-After the MLEE environment is activated and you have updated the input parameters file, you can just type the following command to the Command Prompt and run the framework:
+After the MLEE environment is activated and you have updated the input parameters file, you can just type the following command to the Command Prompt to run the framework:

 ```
 python main.py
 ```

-This will execute the whole pipeline with the input parameters you can define in the input_parameters.json - see [4.2 Define the input parameters](#42-preparing-input-parameters)
+This will execute the whole pipeline with the input parameters you defined in the input_parameters.json - see [4.2 Define the input parameters](#42-preparing-input-parameters)

 <details>
 	<summary><em>Linux and cluster</em> </summary>